Masters Tournament: United States television

+Sponsorship

-The club mandates minimal commercial interruption, currently limited to four minutes per hour (as opposed to the usual 12 or more); this is subsidized by selling exclusive sponsorship packages to three or four companies – as of 2025, these "Champion Partners" are AT&T, Bank of America, IBM, and Mercedes-Benz.
-AT&T (then SBC) and IBM have sponsored the tournament since 2005, joined at first by ExxonMobil, which in 2014 was replaced as a global sponsor by Mercedes-Benz, and joined by Bank of America in 2025.
+The club mandates minimal commercial interruption, currently limited to four minutes per hour (as opposed to the usual 12 or more).
+This is subsidized by sponsorship packages to a small number of companies – as of 2025, these "Champion Partners" are AT&T, Bank of America, IBM, and Mercedes-Benz.
+The club also sells separate sponsorship packages, which do not provide rights to air commercials on the U.S. telecasts, to three "Tournament Partners"; as of 2025, those companies are Delta Air Lines, Rolex, and UPS (the last of which replaced Mercedes-Benz upon that company's elevation to "Champion Partner" status).

+During CBS's first couple Masters TV broadcasts in 1956 and 1957, the network failed to attract a sponsor.
+In 1958, Augusta National brought on American Express as a sponsor through 1962, when it was replaced by Cluett Peabody & Company; Cadillac took over in 1969.
+Travelers became a sponsor in 1959.
+(All of these companies, or their parent companies, were run by ANGC members.)
+These sponsors were encouraged to film commercials on the grounds of Augusta National.

+AT&T (then SBC) and IBM sponsored the tournament from 2005, joined at first by ExxonMobil, which in 2014 was replaced as a global sponsor by Mercedes-Benz, and joined by Bank of America in 2025.
 In 2002, in the wake of calls to boycott tournament sponsors over the Martha Burk controversy, club chairman Hootie Johnson suspended all television sponsorship of the 2003 tournament.
 He argued that it was "unfair" to have the Masters' sponsors become involved with the controversy by means of association with the tournament, as their sponsorship is of the Masters and not Augusta National itself.
 CBS agreed to split production costs for the tournament with the club to make up for the lack of sponsorship.
 After the arrangement continued into 2004, the tournament reinstated sponsorships for 2005, with the new partners of ExxonMobil, IBM, and SBC.

-The club also sells separate sponsorship packages, which do not provide rights to air commercials on the U.S. telecasts, to three "Tournament Partners"; as of 2025, those companies are Delta Air Lines, Rolex, and UPS (the last of which replaced Mercedes-Benz upon that company's elevation to "Champion Partner" status).